Welcome to my site!

 Through the years, as I told my tale of woe to the one or two people that found it interesting, I kept getting the same reply that has been cast upon millions with a story to tell: “You ought to write a book.”

 So, I did.
 I called it Don’t get Mad–The Ins and Outs of Getting Even as An Entry Level Assassin.
 And then I wrote another, the aforementioned A Tale of Two Times.
-Currently, I’m putting the final touches on my third novel, The Jewish Nazi.
+And then I wrote another, the recently released The Jewish Nazi.

 If you read one or both, I hope you get a laugh or two.
 If you read The Jewish Nazi, I hope you empathize with the multiple plights of Benjamin Bauman and learn a thing or two about love, brutality, heroism and a history that should never be repeated.